-To read an individual policy set in a realm, perform an HTTP GET to the /json{/realm}/applications endpoint, and specify the policy set name in the URL.
+To read a specific policy set in a realm, send an HTTP GET request to the /json/realms/root/realms/Realm Name/applications endpoint, specifying the policy set name in the URL.

 If the realm is not specified in the URL, AM uses the top level realm.